photoup-nasif/EditImageAPI/README.md

 #### Third Party Requirements
 The endpoints below are requirement endpoint for the third party.
 PhotoUp will send the notifications/data to the third party when necessary.

+Third party will share the same PUBLIC and SECRET keys, such that the third party can implement the same authentication checking. see [Authentication](#authentication)

 | Short name | Endpoint | Data from PhotoUp | Description |
 |-|-|-|-|